-2:1 honours degree in a biological or biomedical sciences subjects, applicants with a 2:2 honours degree will be considered on an individual basis.
-Or a postgraduate diploma or professional qualification recognised as being equivalent to an honours degree.
+2:1 honours degree in a biological or biomedical sciences subject.
+Applicants with a 2:2 honours degree will be considered on an individual basis Or Postgraduate diploma or a professional qualification recognised as being equivalent to an honours degree.

 Months of entry